BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 </p>

 <p>
-Coming at the topic from the other side, there are arguably things higher on the priority list to collectively agree to ignore: celebrity gossip and so on.
+Coming at the topic from the other side, there are arguably things higher on the priority list that we could collectively ignore: celebrity gossip and so on.
 </p>

 ____________________________________